 Volunteer Experience Meaning:

-Volunteering has a positive impact on the society and also to the well-being of your personal self.
-Most people see volunteering as an easy method to score marks and credits to look good on their resume and many fail to recognise the main purpose for doing such charitable deeds.
+Volunteering has a positive impact on society and also to the well-being of your personal self.
+Most people see volunteering as an easy method to score marks and credits to look good on their resume and many fail to recognize the main purpose for doing such charitable deeds.

 Learning or developing a new skill: